 Bacalar Boat Tours

 Boating tours of the Bacalar Lagoon usually include visits to some of the nearby cenotes in Bacalar.
-Cenotes are natural sinkholes in the ground from collapsed limestone that exposes groundwater.
+Cenotes are natural sinkholes in the ground from collapsed limestone that expose groundwater.
 They are natural pools full of fresh water that are perfect for swimming and exploring.

 How Much Does a Bacalar Lake Tour Cost?

 If you are taking a group tour, expect to pay $300 pesos for a lancha (regular boat, not a pontoon boat) tour in Spanish and slightly more for a pontoon boat tour of Bacalar, about $350 pesos.
 Also, ask if the tour is with an English guide or when the next boat tour is in English.

 What is the best group tour of Laguna Bacalar?

 There are many group Bacalar tours and tour guides in Bacalar where you can book in person.
-If you prefer to book online in advance, we think this is the Best Bacalar Lake Tour: Small Group Boat Cruise.
+If you prefer to book online in advance, we think this is the Best Bacalar Lake Tour.

 Top Spots on the Bacalar Lake Tour